labradorsabrina/CNNSentimentAnalysis/README.md

-# SentimentAnalysis
+# SentimentAnalysis #
-Sentiment Analysis to classify if an email is spam or not
+Convolutional neuronal networks and sentiment analysis to process and classify emails (spam or not)